ChinmayShringi/ChinmayShringi/README.md

         coffee: "∞",
         code: "24/7",
         debug: "console.log('🔍')",
-        repeat: true
+        repeat: true,
     },
-    motto: "It works on my machine! 🤷‍♂️ Let's containerize it! 🐳" };
+    motto: "It works on my machine! 🤷‍♂️ Let's containerize it! 🐳", };
 ```

 > When I'm not coding, I'm probably thinking about coding... or coffee ☕

 ## 🚀 Mission Control
 - 🔭 Currently orchestrating microservices like a symphony conductor
 - 🌱 Learning something new every `git commit`
 - 👯 Looking to collaborate on projects that make developers' lives easier